craigahobbs/tespo/calibrate.md

     powerwallEuclidianSum = 0
     gridEuclidianSum = 0
     batteryEuclidianSum = 0
-    foreach row, ixRow in data do
+    for row, ixRow in data:
         rowSimulated = arrayGet(simulated, ixRow)

         # Compute the diffs